The-code-giant/llm-optimizer/memory/prd.md

     *   Overwhelmed by rapid changes in the AI/digital landscape.
     *   Needs clear, actionable steps she can implement herself.
     *   Needs to justify marketing spend with measurable results.
-*   **Needs from LLM Optimizer:** Easy setup, clear analysis results, simple content recommendations, a straightforward way to add content to pages, a score or metric to track progress.
+*   **Needs from Clever Search:** Easy setup, clear analysis results, simple content recommendations, a straightforward way to add content to pages, a score or metric to track progress.

 ## 5. Feature Specifications (MVP)